ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

   // Wait until the user enters the number const count = await conversation.form.number();
 ```
-Now we calculate the total amount of the order and generate a random string that we will use for the transaction comment and add the postfix 'dumplings'
+Next, we calculate the total amount of the order and generate a random string that we will use for the transaction comment and add the postfix 'dumplings'.
 ```js
   // Get the total cost: multiply the number of portions by the price of the 1 portion const amount = count * 3;